Carcinoembryonic Antigen CEA

 - CEA levels typically return to normal within four to six weeks after successful surgical resection.
 The CEA level can also be used to assess the response to chemotherapy.

-In conjunction with other tumour markers (CA27.29, tissue polypeptide antigen and especially CA 15-3), it may however be helpful in the following:
+Some studies have shown that, in conjunction with other tumour markers (CA27.29, tissue polypeptide antigen and especially CA 15-3), CEA may however be helpful in the following:

 - Disease surveillance.